AngelMC72/copito_downloader/README.md

 # copito-downloader V 1.0

-This code allows you to download multiple videos from wistia based videos.
+This code allows you to download multiple wistia based videos.
 Get multiple links from text/csv file and download all the videos (format 1080p) Git clone the repo.